crizzy9/.dotfiles/README.md

 ## TODO: add mapping to open existing terminal vs new terminal
 (:term or :terminal) - open neovim terminal emulator in current buffer (:tabnew | term) - open terminal in new tab
-- open terminal in horizontal/vertical split
-Ctrl + \ + Ctrl + n - Go to normal mode from terminal mode
-Ctrl + \ + Ctrl + o - Go to normal mode to run a single command then back to terminal mode Ctrl + w + q (:q / :bd!) - exit neovim terminal emulator - only from normal mode
+:sp term | :vsp term - open terminal in horizontal/vertical split - TODO: add keybinding Ctrl + \ + Ctrl + n - Go to normal mode from terminal mode Ctrl + \ + Ctrl + o - Go to normal mode to run a single command then back to terminal mode Ctrl + w + q (:q / :bd!) - exit neovim terminal emulator - only from normal mode